mehulbafnaa/jax-llm-examples/llama3/README.md

 ## Working with multi-host clusters

-For detailed instructions on setting up and working with multi-host clusters, please refer to the [Multi-Host Clusters section](../../README.md#working-with-multi-host-clusters) in the main README.
+For detailed instructions on setting up and working with multi-host clusters, please refer to the [Multi-Host Cluster Setup](../multi_host_README.md) at the top level of this repository.